denisecase/gdp-developers/README.md

 - ✅ - Deployed app with successful authentication via GitHub Social Connection (register/login/logout)
 - 🌐 - Responsive app with opening page (one thing), link to a list of things, and a useful footer with links to repos, issues, boards, etc.
 - 🧪 - Includes unit tests, links to a hosted test coverage report.
-- 🤝 - Handshake = includes Swagger/OpenAPI API summary report.
+- 🤝 - Handshake = includes easy-to-find hosted Swagger/OpenAPI API summary report.
 - ✗  - Waiting on PR
 - ❌ - No deployed app / temporarily offline / no About Section to link to a deployed app